Having problems paying the rent?

 As a tenant you have an obligation to pay the rent in full when it is due.
 If you are having difficulties paying your rent or have built up rent arrears, it is important that you don't ignore the matter.
 It is advisable to inform your landlord at the earliest point possible and try and come up with a solution.
 It may be possible to negotiate with your landlord to repay the arrears over a period of time.
 Threshold may be able to help you in these negotiations.
 If you do negotiate a repayment plan, be realistic about the amount that you can afford to pay each week/month.

-If you are receipt of ren supplement and have been topping up to keep your tenancy contact Threshold for further advice and assistance.
-As part of a number of measures including increasing rent supplement limits announced on 28th June 2016, The Department of Social Protection have advised that they will look at any informal any arrangements and in most cases regularise these.
+If you are in receipt of rent supplement and have been topping up to keep your tenancy contact Threshold for further advice and assistance.
+As part of a number of measures including increasing rent supplement limits announced on 28th June 2016, the Department of Social Protection, have advised that they will look at any informal any arrangements and in most cases may regularise these.

 Clarify the amount of arrears

 Your landlord must provide you with either a rent book where rent and other payments should be recorded.
 This should clearly show how much rent has been paid and how much you may owe.
 If you pay through the bank this must be recorded either in a rent book or through receipts.

 Attempt to negotiate a rent reduction

 It may be possible to negotiate a reduction in your rent with your landlord.
 Whatever you agree with your landlord, you should get it confirmed in writing so there can be no confusion at a later stage.